alvas-education-foundation/Dr.Sm.Badhusha/README.md

 **06.7.20 Python Program to Append, Delete and Display Elements of a List Using Classes**

 **07.7.20 Python Program to Find the Sum of Cosine Series**

+**08.7.20 Python Program to Reverse a linked list**

+**09.7.20 Python Program for Find largest prime factor of a number**

+**10.7.20 Python Program for Efficient program to print all prime factors of a given number**

+**11.7.20 Python Program for Product of unique prime factors of a number**

+**12.7.20 Python Program for Find sum of odd factors of a number**

+**13.7.20 Python Program for Coin Change**

+**14.7.20 Python Program for Tower of Hanoi**

+**15.7.20 Python Program for Sieve of Eratosthenes**

+**16.7.20 Python Program to Check if binary representation is palind.7.20Python Program for Basic Euclidean algorithms**

+**17.7.20 Python Program for Extended Euclidean algorithms**